 The pharmacy generally provides its services safely and effectively.
 But the pharmacy does not keep all the records required by law and does not have good governance procedures for the management of controlled drugs.
 The pharmacy has written procedures in place to help ensure that its team members work safely.
 And these procedures are reviewed and updated regularly.
 Team members record any mistakes they make and review them to identify the cause.
 The pharmacy team then makes the necessary changes to stop mistakes from happening again.
 The pharmacy asks people for their feedback on its services and responds appropriately.
 It has the required insurance in place to cover its services.
-And it keeps all the records required by law.
 The pharmacy keeps people's private information safe.
 Pharmacy team members know how to protect the safety of vulnerable people.

 The pharmacy had processes in place to identify, manage and reduce its risks.
 It had standard operating procedures (SOPs) covering all activities undertaken by the pharmacy which showed team members the safest and most effective way to work.
-The SOPs were currently being reviewed and updated.
-When this was complete, each team member would be given time to read and sign them.
+The SOPs had recently been reviewed and updated.
+Each team member was given time to read them and had recently had individual meetings with the management to ensure they understood their role and responsibilities.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
-Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had a written business continuity plan.

 Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check, known as near misses, on a paper log.
 Team members considered why the mistake had happened and learned from their mistakes.
-The team reviewed the error log regularly to try and identify any trends.
-The pharmacy team had a monthly meeting where any patient safety was discussed.
+The pharmacist reviewed the error log regularly to try and identify any trends.
+The pharmacy team had a monthly meeting where any patient safety issues were discussed.
 And team members were given the opportunity to suggest ways that they could prevent future errors.
 Dispensing errors that reached the patient were reported in a more detailed way using an online reporting tool.

 The pharmacy had a documented procedure in place for handling complaints or feedback from people.
 There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
 The pharmacy team regularly checked online reviews and responded appropriately.
-Any complaints were passed straight to the manager to deal with.
-The manager made sure to pass any compliments received to the team.
+Any complaints were passed straight to the superintendent pharmacist (SI) or the management team to deal with.
 Public liability and professional indemnity insurances were in place.